Drug data last refreshed 21h ago · AI intelligence enriched 1w ago

-EMETE-CON (benzquinamide hydrochloride) is a rectal suppository indicated for the prevention and treatment of nausea and vomiting.
-It is a small-molecule antiemetic agent administered via rectal route, offering an alternative delivery method for patients unable to tolerate oral or parenteral formulations.
+EMETE-CON (benzquinamide hydrochloride) is a rectal suppository antiemetic approved in 1978 for the prevention and treatment of nausea and vomiting.
+As a small-molecule agent, it works through central antiemetic mechanisms to provide symptomatic relief in patients experiencing chemotherapy-induced or postoperative nausea.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.